hdinkel/software_carpentry_git/slides/git.md

 -   A record of what you and your collaborators have done
 -   A way to see what's changed
--   A way to "blame" people for what they did
+-   A way to go "back in time" to previous versions

 Two step process
 ==============